zhisme/hwm_worker/README.md

 Environment variables are used for some internal options:
 `APP_ENV` - manages logic of logs and handling exceptions.
 Defaults to PROD behaviour.
 Use development for testing.
-`CAPTCHA` - manages logic whether application needs to work with solving captcha.
-Default behaviour is to not solve captcha.

 ## Development